Click below to download a medical form:

 10) Where do I send the completed forms?

-You may fax your information to…
+You can email or fax your information to:

-or hand-deliver them at your IPS location.
+You may also hand-deliver them at your IPS location.
 However, you do not need to send us the original hard copies of the forms.
 We recommend that you keep those for your records.